San Angelo State Park

 Javelina

 Whether you’re a mountain biker, equestrian, hiker or trail runner, San Angelo State Park has something for you.
-Our well-maintained trails offer scenic vistas and the opportunity to glimpse American bison by guided tour.
+Our trails offer scenic vistas and the opportunity to see the gateway to West Texas landscapes.
 You’ll discover restored grasslands, interesting rock formations, hardwood river bottoms and amazing wildlife.
 So hit the trail!

 We have an all-terrain wheelchair for use in the park; email us to reserve the chair for your visit.